 - What are the alternatives to equity release?

 It’s a relatively straight forward concept; it’s the process of realising some of the money that you’ve built up in equity in your house over time as one lump sum of cash or sometimes several smaller amounts.
-The amount you take out of your home must be repaid at a later date, like a loan, but it can usually be more costly than your mortgage payments.
+The amount you take out of your home must be repaid at a later date, like a loan, but it can usually be more costly than your house repayments.

 We’re not saying equity release is a bad idea, it’s a viable option if you need the funds, but just like any debt it needs to be manageable, and you need to understand the cost of the repayments fully.
 You should only consider equity release as a last resort; you have several other options that may be more beneficial which you should explore before turning down this route.